Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Examples

 \subsection{De Moivre's Martingale}

-We now reexamine the betting game in Section \ref{sec:martingale}, abstracted via the graph in Figure \ref{fig:DeMoivre}.
-Consider that the players start the game with $1$ to $4$ tokens.
+We now reexamine the betting game in Section \ref{sec:martingale}, abstracted via Fig. \ref{fig:fig1} and the graph in Fig. \ref{fig:DeMoivre}.
+Consider the players start the game with $1$ to $4$ tokens.
 Each state is represented as a node.
-In addition, node $0$ represents ruin while node $5$ represents the cap on profit that triggers exit from the game.
+In addition, node $0$ represents ruin, while node $5$ represents the profit cap, and reaching either node triggers exit from the game.
 Thus, nodes $0$ and $5$ are absorbing.
-Assume that the wealth of the players is distributed uniformly over the nodes $\{1,2,3,4\}$ at the start of the game.
-We let the prior law be that of a fair game, with equal probabilities of winning and losing.
-The prior transition probabilities are shown in Figure \ref{fig:DeMoivre}.
+Assume that players' wealth is distributed uniformly over the nodes $\{1,2,3,4\}$ at the start of the game.
+By letting the prior be that of a fair game, the prior transition probabilities are shown in Fig. \ref{fig:DeMoivre}.

 We assume that we observe three consecutive rounds.
-The portion of players exiting the game due to ruin or success is recorded, giving time marginals
+The portion of players exiting the game due to ruin or success is recorded, which gives the stopping-time marginals

-While the fair game should result in $\hat \nu^{\rm ruin} = \hat \nu^{\rm win}$, we notice an unexpectedly large percentage of players exiting in the second round due to ruin.
+While the fair game should result in $\hat \nu^{\rm ruin} = \hat \nu^{\rm win}$, we notice an unexpectedly high percentage of players exiting in the second round due to ruin.
 We seek to pinpoint possible cheating that could explain the marginals.
-To this end, we determine the most likely transition kernels $\{\Pi^\star_\tau\}_{\tau =1}^3$, in the format \eqref{eq:postmat}.
-Applying \eqref{eq:hats}, we obtain
+To this end, we determine the most likely transition kernel $(\Pi_\tau^\star)_{\tau \in [1,3]}$.
+By \eqref{eq:Sinkhorn}-\eqref{eq:cs}, we obtain the sequence